Rhetorical Analysis Essay Outline: Examples & Strategies

 📚 Structure of a Rhetorical Analysis Essay: Pre-Writing

-The first thing you need to know before you start working on your essay is that the analysis in your paper is strictly rhetorical.
+The first thing you need to know about the task is that the analysis in your paper is strictly rhetorical.
 In other words, you don’t need to discuss what the author is saying.
-Instead, it’s a take on how the author says it.
+Instead, it’s a take on how the author expresses it.

 And to understand “how,” you need to find rhetorical appeals.
 An appeal is a technique that the author uses to convince the reader.
 The main ones are logos, ethos, and pathos.